defagos/CoconutKit/README.markdown

 ### How can I learn using CoconutKit?

-Learning how to use CoconutKit components always starts with header documentation.
+To discover what CoconutKit can do, read the [project wiki](https://github.com/defagos/CoconutKit/wiki) and, once you want to learn more, have a look at header documentation.
 I try to keep documentation close to the code, that is why header documentation is rather extensive.
-All you need to know should be written there since I avoid external documentation which often gets outdated.
+All you need to know should be written there since I avoid detailed external documentation which often gets outdated.
 After you have read the documentation of a class, have a look at the demos and unit tests to see how the component is used in a concrete case.

 Good documentation is critical.
 If you think some documentation is missing, unclear or incorrect, please file a ticket.